samhita-bhat/Supply-Chain-Management/README.md

 - The Linear Regression model achieved an R² of 0.99, but its performance was heavily influenced by the highly correlated feature storage_issue_reported_l3m (correlation = 0.99).
 - Developed an alternative baseline excluding this feature, the baseline model performance reduced to R² = 0.48, providing a more realistic benchmark.
-- Developed and executed 6 advanced regression models: o	Decision Tree Regressor o	Bagging Regressor o	Random Forest Regressor o	AdaBoost Regressor o	Gradient Boosting Regressor o	XGBoost Regressor
+- Developed and executed 6 advanced regression models:
+  - Decision Tree Regressor
+  - Bagging Regressor
+  - Random Forest Regressor
+  - AdaBoost Regressor
+  - Gradient Boosting Regressor
+  - XGBoost Regressor
 - Selected Random Forest, Gradient Boosting, and XGBoost for hyperparameter tuning due to their strong predictive performance and potential for further improvements.
-- Selected the Tuned Gradient Boosting Regressor as the final model based on: o	Highest Test R² Score (0.56) o	Lowest Test RMSE (7668.57) o	Strong generalisation capability o	Stable train-test performance
+- Selected the Tuned Gradient Boosting Regressor as the final model based on:
+  - Highest Test R² Score (0.56)
+  - Lowest Test RMSE (7668.57)
+  - Strong generalisation capability
+  - Stable train-test performance
 - Provided actionable insights and recommendations to improve warehouse operations, management, storage and overall efficiency.

 ## Model Performance